NityaYekkirala/TwitterOnTap/README.md

 ============

 TwitterOnTap is a web-based java tool which grabs tweets from Twitter according to a search word and analyses their sentiment.
 The application also includes a number of additional features.
+Please go to http://twitterontap-sentimentcody.rhcloud.com/twitterontap/index.html to check this application out.

 SYSTEM ARCHITECTURE
 Primarily,  the web application consisted of two major elements; the Java classes which represented the